Bira/octopus-carnival/_drafts/lphr-scene-01.md

 everyone on the map from Round 1 and increasing the total number of dottari seems to be the right way to make this challenging and exciting for starting DF delvers.

+While they technically ran from this fight, that was the goal, so I can consider this a victory.
+I give them 1 point for it.

+This scene was definitely chaotic and though the characters acquitted themselves well, the Chaos Factor rises to 6.